luminous1Code/winget-cli/README.md

 ## Installing the client

-> The client requires Windows 10 1809 (build 17763) or later at this time.
+> The client requires Windows 10 1809 (build 17763) or later at this time...

 ### Microsoft Store [Recommended]